Where to Invest in China: A Primer on its Economic Development Zones

 China’s economic development zones (EDZs) are areas with preferential business policies that differ from those governing the country as a whole.
 First experimented with in the 1970s, China has created a range of EDZs to attract foreign direct investment (FDI) and boost domestic growth.

 EDZs provide a broad range of FDI incentives, which vary depending on the specific EDZ.
 Businesses operating in EDZs can expect, among other incentives, a higher level of autonomy over their operations, a variety of tax exemptions, land and building subsidies, and preferential employment policies.

 In this article, we look at the different types of EDZs in China and the benefits they offer to foreign investors.

-There are at least 14 types of national-level EDZs.
-When considering investment into an EDZ it is important to be aware of the subtle differences in the incentives that distinctive zone types provide.
+There are at least 15 types of national-level EDZs.
+When considering investment into an EDZ, it is important to be aware of the subtle differences in the incentives that distinctive zone types provide.

-According to a report by Xiao Wang published by the Pardee RAND Graduate School, the 14 EDZ types can be split into six classes, with zones falling in the first three being the most popular locations for FDI:
+The 15 EDZ types can be split into seven classes, with zones falling in the first three being the most popular locations for FDI:

 - New Areas.

 Special Economic Zones (SEZ) and Economic and Technological Development Zones (ETDZ) fall into the first category.
 They are both heavily focused on attracting FDI and tend to provide incentives for manufacturing.

 SEZs are only seven in number, cover much larger areas, and tend to have more generalized policies rather than incentives for specific sectors.
 For example, China’s first SEZ was set up in Shenzhen, which now covers the whole city and primarily provides a preferential tax environment for manufacturers oriented towards export markets across a wide range of industries.